-The Company has established the Sustainability Committee as an advisory body to the Board of Directors, comprising the President & CEO, Executive Officer in charge of Sustainability, and Outside Directors.
+The Company has established a Sustainability Committee as an advisory body to the Board of Directors, comprising the President & CEO, the Sustainability Promotion Officer, and Outside Directors.

 The Sustainability Committee, chaired by the President & CEO, meets at least twice a year.
 Under the direction of the Board of Directors and in cooperation with the TOPCON CSR Committee (THQ\ CSR Committee and Global CSR Committee), the Committee deliberates on sustainability and ESG (Environment, Society, and Governance) initiatives in a speedy and flexible manner.
 As a rule, the outcomes of Sustainability Committee meetings are reported and recommended to the Board of Directors.